 Professor Binagwaho is a Senior Advisor to the Director General of the World Health Organization, and a member of the African Advisory Board of the Steven Lewis Foundation.

 In 2019, Professor Binagwaho joined the Rockefeller Foundation board of trustees.
 In addition, she serves as the co-chair of the expert panel of the Commonwealth Road Safety Initiative, and as a member of the advisory board of the Wellcome Trust.
+Since 2017, Professor Binagwaho has been on the editorial board for the East African health research journal.

 Since 2010, Professor Binagwaho has served as a member of the Global Task Force on Expanded Access to Cancer Care and Control in Developing Countries.
 She is also a member of the Global He@lth Innovative Task Force and sits on the editorial board of several scientific journals among them the Journal of Health and Human Rights.